Blendify/blender-manual/trunk/blender_docs/manual/addons/import_export/io_scene_obj.rst

    between applications default up and forward axes.

    Blender uses Y Forward, Z Up (since the front view looks along the +Y direction).
-   For example, it's common for applications to use Y as the up axis, in that case -Z Forward, Y Up is needed.
+   For example, it is common for applications to use Y as the up axis, in that case -Z Forward, Y Up is needed.
 Image Search
    This enables a recursive file search if an image file can't be found.